argoproj/argo-cd/docs/operator-manual/profiling.md

 `pprof` has two modes: interactive and non-interactive.
 Non-interactive mode generates profiling data for future analysis.
 Interactive mode launches a web server to visualize the profiling data in real-time.

 !!!
 Note
-    In the below commands, replace http://localhost:6060 with the appropriate URL of your Argo component.
+    You should use port-forward for below commands, replacing http://localhost:6060 with the appropriate URL of your Argo component.
+Don't expose pprof server publically!

 ### Generate CPU Profile